-Trade accounts payable represents liabilities to suppliers with credit terms ranging from 30 to 120 days from invoice date.
+Trade accounts payable represents liabilities to suppliers with credit terms ranging from 30 to 120 days from invoice date inclusive of retention fees related to lease contracts with clients, as applicable.

-15. INTER-AGENCY PAYABLES
+16. INTER-AGENCY PAYABLES

 This account consists of payables to the following: